anthonymartin36/t-shirtstore/README.md

 * I want to complete a purchase. <br />
 * I want to confirm the shipping of a purchase, via email. <br />
-* I want the customer to be able to logout an account <br />
+* I want the customer to be able to logout an account. <br />
 <br />
 </p>